 Not to mention his middle name.
 In short, the reason Chandler uses his first name is because it's the least embarrassing of his embarrassing names.

 Ross: "Chandler Muriel Bing.
-Boy, your parents never even gave you chance, did they?"
+Boy, your parents never even gave you a chance, did they?"

 As per the quote at the top of the page, Ross and Rachel discuss the name of their as-of-yet unborn child.
 They agree beforehand that if the other person doesn't like the name, for whatever reason, they can "veto" the name.
 The argument goes on for long enough that eventually Phoebe pipes up with "Is it just me, or is 'Vito' starting to sound really good?"